CONSOLE

 CONSOLE stops reading when:

 Only a single active CONSOLE stage (from the moment it is initialised until it completes processing and ends) can read from the keyboard at any one time.
 You may specify multiple CONSOLE stages that read from the keyboard, including those in a CALLPIPE chain, but only a single active instance can have exclusive access to the keyboard for input.
-If more than one CONSOLE stage attempts to secure exclusive access to the keyboard for input, at the same time, then an error is raised and the pipeline ends.
+If more than one CONSOLE stage attempts to secure exclusive access to the keyboard for input; then an error is raised and the pipeline ends.

 Streams